Monroe County at warning level yet again

 Per the Monroe County Health Department, a person who tests positive is counted as one case regardless of how many times they subsequently test positive.
 Wagner has said his department does not monitor how many cases are symptomatic or asymptomatic because that constantly changes from case to case.

-The health department gets the numbers for positive tests directly from privately owned and state-run laboratories that process the tests.
+The health department gets its numbers for positive tests directly from privately owned and state-run laboratories that process the tests.

 “My numbers come completely straight from the labs,” Wagner said.
 “Any lab that does any testing is required to notify the county of residence of the person of their test results.”